Members of Our Board

 Gregg Bettcher

-Gregg is a six year veteran as Executive Director of We Grow Dreams.
-His life’s work until joining the greenhouse was in industrial sales covering the Midwest territorty for manufacturers of engineered components.
+Gregg is a nine year veteran as Executive Director of We Grow Dreams.
+His life’s work until joining the greenhouse was in industrial sales covering the Midwest territory for manufacturers of engineered components.
 He volunteered years ago with Western DuPage Special Recreation Association as a basketball coach and loved working with the disabled population.

 Every summer you can find him as the Head Coach of the Rising Stars Buddy Baseball program sponsored by Wheaton Junior Woman’s Club, where able-bodied buddies are paired with players of all abilities on the baseball field learning about baseball and friendship.

-Gregg and his wife, Gail, have 3 children who actively support the greenhouse.
-Gail retired from WDSRA and is a greenhouse fundraiser, overseeing the annual Bowlathon.
+Gregg and his wife, Gail, have 3 children and 2 new twin grandbabies.
+Gail retired from WDSRA and is a greenhouse fundraiser, overseeing the annual Bowlathon and trying other ways to increase bottom line numbers to help repair and replace aging structures.

 1055 W Washington St